Guazonuka/cs50p_finalproject/README.md

 * each word will be counted
 * each search_string match will be counted
 * additonal meta information such as news department, labels and tags will be scraped
-* the scraped data will be inserted into the two database tables - one row for each article
+* the scraped data will be inserted into the two database tables - one dataset per article

 #### test_project.py
+The test file checks for the expected output of the three functions used at the start of the app:
+* check_start_date()
+* check_end_date()
+* create_date_list()

 #### database
 The default sqlite3 database to connect to is called "test.db" in the project directory.
+The primary key for both tables are the url for each dataset.

 ## Challenges
+* Not all Articles in the same format
+ * some are videos or podcasts
+* HTML Syntax may vary

 ## Possible improvements for future versions
 * use a GUI
 * updating analysis